NewToolAI/docapi/README_en.md

 ## Important Notes

 - **Version 1.x.x** introduces breaking changes compared to **0.x.x**.
 Please refer to the updated usage guide below.
-- Generating or updating documentation requires running supported API services.
+- Generating or updating documents requires the dependent environment of the API service.

 ---